davidkorea/NLP_201811/RNN_LSTM_GRU/README.md

 If the previous infomation recognized by the model is important that learned through the training set. the infomation can be passed to current by setting the forget gate control signal = 1 continuously.
 Generally, the forget gate is always on (remember) and the input,output gate are always off with no input according to the init weight/transpose matrix shows above.

-Moreover, the upgraded version LSTM_peephole.
+Moreover, the upgraded version **LSTM_peephole**.
 Not only input word2vec input x, but also togethering with previous output,hidden(memory) to generate the gate control signal.
 ![](https://github.com/davidkorea/NLP_201811/blob/master/RNN_LSTM_GRU/README/LSTMpeephole.png)

 1. **input**: ( word2vec x, precious_hidden, previous_output ) -> transpose matrix = z